Base4Security/T3SF/CONTRIBUTING.md

 # Contributing Guide

-- Contributing to WhaBot is straight forward.
+- Contributing to this framework is straight forward.
 This document shows you how to get started

 ## Submitting changes